 Renaming a statue in an anvil to the name of a player gives the statue a light grayscale overlay of that player's skin.
 Once placed in the world, you can right-click on the statue with any dye to make it exactly like the player's skin without the grayscale filter.

-Overall, stone and marble statues would be great additions for decoration, as they would act as a new way to display items.
+Overall, stone and quartz statues would be great additions for decoration, as they would act as a new way to display items.
 Perhaps they could be used in some structures, such as the Woodland Mansion.